-Purse seiners operate in the water column, and as such are generally not in contact with benthic habitats and/or species.
-The fishing net is configured not to interact with the seabed during the actual fishing operation, and damage to the gear is likely to occur before any substantial damage to benthic communities takes place.
-Since fishing operations take place over soft bottom habitats and any contact of the fishing gear with bottom habitats will be brief to avoid damage to the fishing gear, the assessment team considers that the UoA is highly unlikely to reduce structure and function of the commonly encountered habitats to a point where there would be serious or irreversible harm - SG 60 and SG 80 are met.
+Bottom trawlers operate in contact with benthic habitats and/or species.
+The fishing net is configured to interact with the seabed during the actual fishing operation.
+However, damage to the Mediterranean-type gear is likely to occur in hard bottom rocky substrata.
+Since, fishing operations usually take place over soft and flat bottom habitats, the assessment team considers that the UoA is highly unlikely to reduce structure and function of the commonly encountered habitats to a point where there would be serious or irreversible harm - SG 60 and SG 80 are met.

-The team also consider that there is also evidence that the UoA is highly unlikely to reduce structure and function of the commonly encountered habitats to a point where there would be serious or irreversible harm - SG 100 is met.
+The team also consider that there is not an evidence that the UoA is highly unlikely to reduce structure and function of the commonly encountered habitats to a point where there would be serious or irreversible harm - SG 100 is not met.

 VME habitat status

 b Guide post The UoA is unlikely to reduce structure and function of the VME habitats to a point where there would be serious or irreversible harm.
 The UoA is highly unlikely to reduce structure and function of the VME habitats to a point where there would be serious or irreversible harm.
 There is evidence that the UoA is highly unlikely to reduce structure and function of the VME habitats to a point where there would be serious or irreversible harm.

 Met?
-Yes Yes No
+Yes Yes Νο